2025-2026 Catalog

 Internship Option

-Internships may be approved for credit by the CUES director.
-An approved internship for 3- or 4-credits may be used as a major course option at the discretion of the CUES director.
+Internships may be approved for credit by the Director of Environmental Science and Studies.
+An approved internship for 3- or 4-credits may be used as a major course option at the discretion of the Director of Environmental Science and Studies.

 ENVS-503Internships